 Yonex Power Cushion Eclipsion

-All of the best tennis shoes you’re likely to see have a variety of elite tech features.
+All the best athletic shoes have a variety of elite tech features.
 Even some of the more standard options come with design details that seem fit for a pro.
 Yet, many of us often miss on the little things.

 One such small detail is that of the shoe’s shape and fit.
 As great as it is to have the latest and greatest in the material on your uppers, there’s more to it.
 What often happens is a shoe’s shape will give way to the stress of the athlete wearing them.

 The Yonex Power Cushion Eclipsion fixes that thanks to a Double Russell Mesh on its upper coming together with polyurethane leather.
-It is one of the most comfortable tennis shoes there is.
+It is one of the most comfortable tennis shoes there.
+Yonex is well-known for releasing some of the best tennis footwear available.
 Throw on some durable extra overlays and you’ve got yourself a beast of a shoe!

 Babolat Jet All Court